acomito/react-material-ui-wordpress/README.md

 * added material-ui with `meteor npm install material-ui`
 * added `formsy-react` and `formsy-react-material-ui`
 * added `react-tap-event-plugin` with `meteor npm install --save react-tap-event-plugin`
+* uses formsy instead of jquery and jquery validation

 ## Changes from Normal Base - By File